 After Roe, abortion will almost never be legal.
-Keep reading to find out more about what abortion law would be in your state after Roe.
+Keep reading to find out more about your state’s post-Roe abortion laws.

 THE BIG QUESTION

 Missouri bans nearly all abortions after Roe.
 It has a “trigger law” called the “Right to Life of the Unborn Child Act” that makes abortion in almost all cases a class B felony.
-The Act would became effective immediately after Roe was overturned.
 Mo.
 Rev. Stat. §188.017.

 MORE ABOUT YOUR STATE’S ABORTION LAWS